Westo48/clash-discord/README.md

   - roleall
     - adds and removes necessary roles in discord based on claimed players clan and role in that clan for all users in guild
     - restricted to leaders and co-leaders
-  - finduser `player_tag`
-    - returns the user linked to a requested player
-    - example
-      - `/finduser #RGQ8RGU9`
-  - findclanusers
-    - returns the users linked to the active player's clan
+  - discord announce `channel` `message`
+    - announces message to specified channel
+    - restricted to leaders and co-leaders
+  - discord announcewar `channel` `message`
+    - announces message to specified channel, pings all in current war
+    - restricted to leaders and co-leaders
+  - discord announcewarnoatk `channel` `message`
+    - announces message to channel, pings all in war missing attacks
+    - restricted to leaders and co-leaders

 - ## <a id="command-list-player"></a>Player